Actyx/Actyx/web/developer.actyx.com/docs/os/api/event-service-v2.md

 The `order` object specifies in which order the events should be returned to the caller.
 There are three options, one of which must be specified:

-1. `lamport`: ascending order according to events' [lamport timestamp](https://en.wikipedia.org/wiki/Lamport_timestamps)
+1. `asc`: ascending order according to events' [lamport timestamp](https://en.wikipedia.org/wiki/Lamport_timestamps)
-2. `lamport-reverse`: descending order according to events' lamport timestamp
+2. `desc`: descending order according to events' lamport timestamp
-3. `stream-ordered`: ascending order according to events' lamport timestamp per stream, with no inter-stream ordering guarantees
+3. `stream-asc`: ascending order according to events' lamport timestamp per stream, with no inter-stream ordering guarantees

 :::info Event order criteria
 Please note that for identical Lamport timestamps the stream ID is taken into account as a secondary sort criterion for event ordering.
 :::

 TODO:
-- Still not sure if our users want to be bothered with the term "lamport".
-Why not go with `asc`/`desc`/`stream-asc` or `causal-asc`/`causal-desc`
 - Make a general section about sorting and link to it?

 ### Response